12 Website Governance Tips for Better Content Marketing

 7. Align Teams and Channels

 If you’re in a larger organization, website governance becomes exponentially more challenging.
 Large universities or companies with multiple business units, for example, can have dozens, or even hundreds of departments contributing to a variety of websites all under the same domain.
 In these organizations, it’s important for teams to make sure everyone is aligned on business and marketing goals, who your target users are, what success looks like, consistency of voice, tone, grammar, topics, and so on.
+We facilitate discovery workshops to help our clients figure these things out.

 Website Governance in Content Production